Ion Hanford Perdicaris: Return to the United States

 Ion maintained a massive fortune in the United States as the coal and gas companies his father created were evolving into electric companies.
 He also owned large tracts of land in Trenton, New Jersey.
 One of his properties was considered for the new city hall.
 The city of Trenton was offering $30,000, or $830,000 adjusted for 2022 inflation.
 Ion continued to lecture all over the country and travel the world.
-He specialized in international diplomacy and most of his papers were about Moroccon history, culture, and sociology, capitalizing on the media craze.
+He specialized in international diplomacy and most of his papers were about Moroccan history, culture, and sociology, capitalizing on the media craze.
 He finally moved to England at seventy years old.

-London Manor House and retirement
+London manor house and retirement

-After 1910, Ion moved back to England where he purchased The Manor House in Chislehurst Kent England.
-At seventy years he continued to host diplomatic parties at his huge estate.
-His granddaughter Nellie Gianatelli Gentile married Col. Serge de Likatscheff the Secretary of the Russian Embassy.
+After 1910, Ion moved back to England where he purchased the manor house in Chislehurst, Kent, England.
+At seventy years, he continued to host diplomatic parties at his huge estate.
+His granddaughter Nellie Gianatelli Gentile married Colonel Serge de Likatscheff, the Secretary of the Russian Embassy.
 Cromwell Varley continued to live with his mother and stepfather.
 Ellen Varley died in 1920.
 Ion lived another five years and died in 1925.
 He was 85 years old.
 Both Ellen and Ion were buried at Saint Nicholas Church Yard in Chislehurst, London.
 He left a massive fortune close to 16.7 million dollars adjusted for 2022 inflation.
 He left his butler close to 500,000 adjusted for 2022 inflation.

 Notable residences

 Ion was raised in a lavish mansion in Trenton called the Perdicaris Ashley Cottage.
 He later built two homes in Morocco.
 When he returned to the United States he briefly stayed at the Ellarslie Mansion in Trenton.
 He sold the Perdicaris Ashley Cottage in 1895 to the Phillips family.
 He later moved to England.
 He occupied a massive house in Chislehurst.
 The home was called The Manor House.
 By 1913, he sold one of his two homes in Morocco.
 El Minzah sold for 80,000 dollars in 1913.
 He still owned The Place of the Nightingale, Idonia or Aidonia.

 By 1936, the family mansion the Perdicaris Ashley Cottage located at 531 East State Street was purchased by a wealthy elite developer named Morris R. Young.
-His Moroccon mansion El Minzah was turned into a hotel and around June 2018, the French language Moroccan newspaper Aujourd’hui le Maroc announced the Place of Nightingales would be restored with a budget of 10 million Moroccan dirham close to one million dollars.
+His Moroccan mansion El Minzah was turned into a hotel and around June 2018, the French language Moroccan newspaper Aujourd'hui le Maroc announced the Place of Nightingales would be restored with a budget of 10 million Moroccan dirham close to one million dollars.